Receive the best money saving deals in North Myrtle Beach!

 Presented by the Pee Dee Street Rodders, a club consisting of area automotive enthusiasts, this annual Grand Strand tradition got off to a humble start with 88 cars back in 1988, and it has since become one of the most popular car shows in the Southeast.
 Along the way, Run to the Sun has raised a total of more than $1.5 million for local charities.
 This year, the event proceeds will go to the Children’s Miracle Network, the National Multiple Sclerosis Society, the Horry County Benevolent Fund and the Grand Strand Miracle League.

 Each year, the Run to the Sun Car Show sees the sizable event grounds filled bumper to bumper with classic vehicles.
-Spectators have the chance to get an inside, outside and under-the-hood look at some of the most iconic pre-1989 cars and trucks ever to roll off American assembly lines, such as vintage Ford Model T’s, classic Trans Ams, and beautifully restored GTOs.
+Spectators have the chance to get an inside, outside and an under-the-hood look at some of the most iconic pre-1989 cars and trucks ever to roll off American assembly lines, such as vintage Ford Model T’s, classic Trans Ams, and beautifully restored GTOs.
 More than $10,000 in cash and door prizes is given away to participants and spectators, and vendors offer their auto-related wares at a swap meet that accompanies the show.
-Perhaps of even more interest than the cash prizes to the participating vehicle owners, the event’s car and truck of the year are featured on the following year’s T-shirts, hats, plaques and flyers — imagine the pride and bragging rights that honor must bring!
+Perhaps of even more interest than the cash prizes to the participating vehicle owners, the event’s car and truck of the year are featured on the following year’s T-shirts, hats, plaques, and flyers — imagine the pride and bragging rights that honor must bring!